-Medical care requiring a specialist in dermatology, cardiology, surgery, endocrinology, gastroenterology, urology, ophthalmology, otolaryngology, neurology, psychiatry, etc. can be obtained primarily in Kaneohe (40 minutes away), Wahiawa (40 minutes away) and Honolulu (1 hour away).
-The Health Center staff can provide directions to help you make it safely to your appointment.
+Medical care requiring a specialist in dermatology, cardiology, surgery, endocrinology, gastroenterology, urology, ophthalmology, otolaryngology, neurology, psychiatry, etc. can be obtained primarily in Kaneohe (40 minutes away), Wahiawa (40 minutes away), and Honolulu (one hour away).
+Students must get an authorized referral first by making an appointment with the Health Center physicians.
+Health Services staff can provide directions to help you make it safely to your appointment.

 Toggle ItemTransportation to Specialist Appointments

-- The Health Center and other departments on campus are not staffed to provide transportation for patients.
-If personal transportation is not available, we suggest checking with your friends or family first or utilizing the Ward organizations on campus.
+- Health Services and other departments on campus are not staffed to provide transportation for patients.
+If personal transportation is not available, we suggest checking with your friends or family first or utilizing the ward organizations on campus.
 Check with your visiting teachers, home teachers, Elder's Quorum and Relief Society leaders, or someone in your Bishopric.
 For those that live on campus, you may also ask your resident assistants or dorm parents.

 - The City & County of Honolulu has one of the country's best public bus transit system (TheBus).
-Bus routes and schedules can be picked up at the Aloha Center Front Desk area, viewed online, or you may speak with Health Center staff for help.
+Bus routes and schedules can be picked up at the Aloha Center Information Desk area, viewed online, or you may speak with Health Services staff for help.